ValueTales

-ValueTales is a series of 43 simple biographical children's books published primarily by the now-defunct Value Communications, Inc. in La Jolla, California.
-They were written by Dr. Spencer Johnson and Ann Donegan Johnson, and illustrated by Stephen Pileggi.

-Each book gives a simplified and semi-fictionalized biography of a historical figure as an allegory, illustrating the value of a characteristic.
-Each volume is a white pictorial glossy hardback book around 60 pages long with a brightly colored cartoon of the figure, along with some anthropomorphic item or animal that narrates the subject's life throughout the book.
+ValueTales is a series of 43 simple biographical children's books published primarily by Value Communications, Inc. in La Jolla, California.
+Dr. Spencer Johnson and Ann Donegan Johnson wrote them and they are illustrated by Stephen Pileggi.
+Each book has a simplified and semi-fictionalized biography of a historical figure as an allegory, illustrating the value of a characteristic.
+Each volume is a white pictorial glossy hardback book around 60 pages long with a brightly colored cartoon of the figure, along with some anthropomorphic item or animal which narrates the subject's life throughout the book.